karlotness/adrt/docs/quickstart.rst

    fig.tight_layout()
    fig.colorbar(im_plot, ax=axs, orientation="horizontal")

-This result can be stitched together using :func:`adrt.utils.stitch_adrt`.
+For illustration purposes this result can be stitched together using :func:`adrt.utils.stitch_adrt`.
+If desired, the result of the stitching operation can be undone with :func:`adrt.utils.unstitch_adrt`.

 .. plot::
    :context: close-figs